xma711/notebook/linux/small_computer/beaglebone_black/README.md

 For example, to load the overlay file MY_OVERLAY-00A0.dtbo, which is located in the firmware directory, use the following command:
 user@beaglebone:~# sudo echo MY_OVERLAY > /sys/devices/bone_capemgr.*/slots

-btw, to export the device with a specific version number, use sth like: "BB-BONE-LCD4-01:00A1".
+btw, to export the device with a specific version number, use something like: "BB-BONE-LCD4-01:00A1".

 Capes